cassiobolba/Data-Engineering/Kubernetes/readme.md

 * 1 parition can handle until 700k resquest per minute, enough for most of bunises

 ### 4.3 Kafka on Kubernetes with Strimzi Operator
+* Best way to run kafka on kubernetes in various deployments flavours
+* this is a group of operator that work within kafka
+    * cluster operator
+    * entity
+    * topic
+    * user
+* It is deployed in kubernetes as a kind : strimzi
+* Operator works as conciliations loops
+* Integrates autoamtically with statefulset
+* Brings Storage types
+    * epehemeral
+    * persistent
+    * JBOD
+* Listener types - how clients connects to a kafka cluster
+    * Route
+    * Load Balancer
+    * Node Port
+    * Ingress
+* Security Option - Perform secure deployment of kafka on kubernetes
+    * ACLs
+    * OAuth
+    * aTLS

+#### 4.3.1 Install Strimzi - kafka
+* FOLLOW THIS README /Users/cassiobolba/Downloads/Big Data on k8s/repository/readme.md
+* Line 64
+* VIDEO -> around 02:40
+* steps
+    * add repo strimzi
+    * install helm do kafka-strimzi operator
+    * deploy config maps - to export metrics to grafana and prometeus
+    * Install components
+        * use the app-manifest to deploy, then argo will manage using git ops
+        * the app manifest tell the path where argo will find the yaml yo deploy kafka-broker or kafka-connector for example

+## 5. MinIO
+* Kubernetes Native multi-cloud open source Object storage
+* Available in public, hybrid and Private cloud